Anonymous

 In their place, Two women appear.

-Continue reading “Twin Violets”as the sun glints
+Continue reading “Twin Violets”

 Genetic modification is the process of altering the DNA of an organism.
 A process, of selective cultivation for traits deemed to be beneficial, beautiful, robust.
 In the hands of harvesters, what was wild becomes commonplace; countercurrents of cuisine built upon sturdier eats and thicker meats and drought-resistant grains, passed down to become culture.
 Somewhere along the way, an errant hand plucked up a root —forsooth! his plan turned humble purple or white to yellow, then orange.
 Continue reading “A Brief Hx of Daucus Carota, As Read to the Admissions Committee”